abhi-sathvika/recipes-and-ratings/README.md

 This table shows the relationships between step levels and ratings, such as whether higher step counts are associated with better ratings and if certain bins have more consistent feedback.

+## Assessment of Missingness

+- ‘Rating’ is a column that is Not Missing At Random (NMAR).
+This is because if people felt really strongly about a specific recipe, they are more likely to report their rating.
+On the other hand, if people do not have a strong opinion about a recipe, they are more likely to not share their rating.
+Therefore, the rating column is dependent on its own value.
+- Additional data that we can collect to make the missingness of ‘rating’ MAR is the popularity of the recipe.
+For example, we can collect the number of views for that recipe.
+The higher the number of views, the more likely people have tried and rated a recipe and vice versa.
+Therefore, the missingness of ‘rating” is dependent on an entirely different column, “popularity of recipe”.